Lulu's Cafe & Poke

 Summary: Newcastle is fortunate enough to have two main ocean baths, Newcastle and Merewether, that both sit on pristine coastline and are open year-round for the public to enjoy.

 Ask any local for recommendations on where to shop in Newcastle and most likely they will point you toward the direction of Darby Street, a trendy village-type atmosphere with a collection of independently owned boutiques.
-A new addition to this happening hub is Pushing Pansies, a clothing store and florist, housing boutique fashion labels and florist offerings.
+It is by far one of the best things to do in Newcastle, not only for its boutiques but for its cafes.

 Olive Tree Markets

 Held once a month, Newcastle’s creative community gathers together for the Olive Tree Markets where you’ll find over 130 makers, designers, and gourmet artisan producers, within the grounds of Civic Park.
+If you're looking for the thing to do in Newcastle, then this should be it.
 All bases are covered from the makers of the ceramics brand, Clay Canoe, to the creatives behind the kindness project, Secret Book Stuff, all the way to a gelato food truck and freshly squeezed lemonade stall.
-The Olive Tree Market is held on the first Saturday of the month, and operates rain, hail, or shine.
+The Olive Tree Market is held on the first Saturday of the month and operates rain, hail, or shine.

 Website: Olive Tree Markets